-It’s not just big banks that are getting bailouts these days.
-Two out of five people with adult children say they have paid off debts for their offspring — most notably, car loans and medical bills, according to a new CreditCards.com scientific poll.
+Nearly 42 percent of people with adult children say they have paid off debts for their offspring at some point, according to a new CreditCards.com scientific poll.

 The survey follows up on a similar poll conducted in late August 2009 that measured intentions, not acts.
 It found men were more willing than women to pay off large debts for their children — with or without an expectation of ever being repaid.
 The latest poll took the issue out of the hypothetical realm and asked if anyone had ever actually repaid their children’s debts.
 The survey finds that 42 percent of people with adult children said they have paid off a debt for their children at some point.